A brief history on Bitcoin & Cryptocurrencies

 The Mt.Gox disaster

-Mt.Gox became the largest cryptocurrency exchange, at its peak handling 70% of all Bitcoin transactions.
+Mt.Gox became the largest cryptocurrency exchange in 2013, at its peak handling 70% of all Bitcoin transactions.

-Mt.Gox became the first major cryptocurrency exchange hack, having 850,000 BTC stolen from it.
-This is the largest theft of BTC in Bitcoin history, which was valued at $460,000,000 at the time (current date value near $3 billion).
+Unfortunately in 2014, Mt.Gox became the first major cryptocurrency exchange hack, having 850,000 BTC stolen from it.
+This is the largest theft of BTC in Bitcoin history, which was valued at $460,000,000 at the time (current date value around $9,5 billion).

-Bitcoin price plummeted by 50% and did not recover to its initial price till late 2016.
+After this unprecedented situation, the Bitcoin price plummeted by 50% and did not recover to its initial value till late 2016.
 Cryptocurrency exchange hacks have remained ever-present since, though rarely of Mt.Gox’s caliber.

 From there on

 The cryptocurrency world has not stood still since.
-Prices reached an all-time highs in the beginning of January 2018 and many new crypto assets have joined since, including EOS (July 2017), Tron (September 2017) and Cardano (October 2017).
+Prices reached an all-time high in the bitcoin history in January 2018 and many new crypto assets have joined since, including EOS (July 2017), Tron (September 2017) and Cardano (October 2017).
 The cryptocurrency market currently hosts over 2000 digital currencies and is still expanding.

 Crypto assets equally continued to gain popularity to a point where adoption has become more important and more present.
-The amount of Bitcoin ATMs has continued to increase, more shops have started accepting cryptocurrencies as a method of payment and crypto assets are being used as a form of fundraising.
+The amount of Bitcoin ATMs has continued to increase, more shops have started accepting cryptocurrencies as a method of payment, crypto assets are being used as a form of fundraising and you could even travel around the world with crypto!

 With cryptocurrencies, you are able to “be your own bank” – you are the only one in control of your digital assets and the only one in charge of keeping the secure.